Johnhalk/CV/README.md

 My time after this has been spent aspiring to expand my knowledge on coding and in doing so have been learning to code at Makers Academy, a highly selective and intensive 16 week software development bootcamp.

-**Tech Skills** : ReactJS, Ruby, Rails, Sinatra, HTML, CSS, JavaScript, jQuery, Bootstrap, PostgreSQL
+**Tech Skills** : ReactJS, JavaScript, Python, Django, Ruby, Rails, Sinatra, HTML, CSS, jQuery, Bootstrap, PostgreSQL

 ## Projects